This Country's Leader Shut Down Democracy – With A Little Help From Facebook

 I asked Huy Vannak, an undersecretary of state for the Ministry of Interior who has been a vocal advocate for controls on online expression, whether this process denied Cambodians the right to free speech.
 He was blunt in his response.

 “People want a big room for themselves to speak,” he said.
-“But if you let things go freely, it’ll be anarchy … You have to understand that freedom has limits.
+“But if you let things go freely, it’ll be anarchy. … You have to understand that freedom has limits.
 You need rule of law.”

 The country’s Ministry of Interior and Ministry of Posts and Telecommunications also work to monitor Facebook for content they object to, Huy Vannak said.
 From cities to villages, government officials are trained to use Facebook to engage with citizens and also keep an eye on what they post to ensure there’s no content that threatens social stability — as the government sees it.